MilaBooot/Radar-System-Detection-with-GUI/README.md

 A receiver, which detects, amplifies and transforms the received signals into video format.
 # How It Works
-First Download Arduino IDE and Processing IDE (processing-3.5.4) this will be used to Make a Graphical User interface for radar system after that open arduino Ide and copy and pase the arduion code using arduino type u have and Run it then that open processing Ide and copy and pase the GUI radar code and Run it the servo motor and ultrasoic sensor start working and all setup works REMEMBER- the code must be in the same directory but different foldersssssssssssssssss
+First Download Arduino IDE and Processing IDE (processing-3.5.4) this will be used to Make a Graphical User interface for radar system after that open arduino Ide and copy and pase the arduion code(radar_pro) using arduino type u have and Run it then that open processing Ide(sketch_210605a) and copy and pase the GUI radar code and Run it the servo motor and ultrasoic sensor start working and all setup works REMEMBER- the code must be in the same directory but different foldersssssssssssssssss